euske/github-data-2014/README.md

    (e.g. `int func(void *p, EXTRA_ARGS);` )
  * Python Caveats: Mixture of Python 2 and 3 code.
    The compiler.ast module handles both pretty well.
+ * The following names were excluded: one-letter names, "assert" as a function name, and "self" as a variable name (in Python).